Fix: CPU Overheating

 The fan might not be spinning because it simply isn’t plugged in.

 You can now safely reach into the PC and look for the fan cable.
 Trace it to its end and see if it is plugged anywhere.
-If it isn’t, look for a quadruplet (sometimes 3-pin) connector with the writing CPU_Fan around it.
+If it isn’t, look for a quadruplet (sometimes 3-pin) socket with the writing CPU_Fan around it.

 Usual CPU Fan header location